we are ava and the bee

 And the ones that are killing it online?
 They have a memorable brand.

+But today, as we build our house, we are focusing on the visual aspect of your business.
 The process of creating a brand takes weeks to develop for our clients.
-I’ve brought in the best of the best in the industry to do it.
-And it isn’t something I can teach you in a single email.
+And it isn’t something I can teach you in a single blog post.
 But I have some tips to get you started in the right direction.

 So, ready for your homework?